CarGurus (NASDAQ:CARG) Releases Q1 2022 Earnings Guidance

-CarGurus (NASDAQ:CARG – Get Rating) last posted its quarterly earnings data on Thursday, February 24th.
-The company reported $0.43 EPS for the quarter, topping the consensus estimate of $0.30 by $0.13.
-CarGurus had a return on equity of 23.18% and a net margin of 11.48%.
-The firm had revenue of $339.34 million for the quarter, compared to the consensus estimate of $279.91 million.
-During the same quarter last year, the company earned $0.24 earnings per share.
-The business’s revenue for the quarter was up 123.9% compared to the same quarter last year.
-Equities analysts anticipate that CarGurus will post 0.9 EPS for the current fiscal year.

-In related news, VP Yann Bruno Gellot sold 1,567 shares of the stock in a transaction that occurred on Thursday, February 3rd.
-The shares were sold at an average price of $33.01, for a total value of $51,726.67.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, COO Samuel Zales sold 10,000 shares of the stock in a transaction that occurred on Tuesday, February 15th.
-The shares were sold at an average price of $35.77, for a total transaction of $357,700.00.
+In other CarGurus news, Chairman Langley Steinert sold 41,982 shares of the firm’s stock in a transaction dated Monday, December 6th.
+The shares were sold at an average price of $37.34, for a total value of $1,567,607.88.
+The sale was disclosed in a legal filing with the SEC, which is available at this link.
+Also, VP Yann Bruno Gellot sold 1,567 shares of the firm’s stock in a transaction dated Thursday, February 3rd.
+The stock was sold at an average price of $33.01, for a total transaction of $51,726.67.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 283,461 shares of company stock worth $10,306,992.
-Company insiders own 21.72% of the company’s stock.
+Insiders have sold 214,203 shares of company stock valued at $7,856,941 over the last 90 days.
+Insiders own 21.72% of the company’s stock.

-Institutional investors have recently made changes to their positions in the stock.
-Parametric Portfolio Associates LLC raised its position in CarGurus by 64.4% during the 4th quarter.
-Parametric Portfolio Associates LLC now owns 122,999 shares of the company’s stock worth $4,138,000 after buying an additional 48,200 shares during the last quarter.
-California State Teachers Retirement System raised its position in CarGurus by 3.7% during the 4th quarter.
-California State Teachers Retirement System now owns 120,089 shares of the company’s stock worth $4,040,000 after buying an additional 4,297 shares during the last quarter.
-Invesco Ltd. raised its position in CarGurus by 98.3% during the 4th quarter.
-Invesco Ltd. now owns 114,361 shares of the company’s stock worth $3,847,000 after buying an additional 56,703 shares during the last quarter.
-JPMorgan Chase & Co. raised its position in CarGurus by 30.0% during the 4th quarter.
-JPMorgan Chase & Co. now owns 96,471 shares of the company’s stock worth $3,245,000 after buying an additional 22,273 shares during the last quarter.
-Finally, Stifel Financial Corp raised its position in CarGurus by 124.7% during the 4th quarter.
-Stifel Financial Corp now owns 95,263 shares of the company’s stock worth $3,204,000 after buying an additional 52,871 shares during the last quarter.
-94.43% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+Comerica Bank grew its position in CarGurus by 1.3% during the 4th quarter.
+Comerica Bank now owns 39,155 shares of the company’s stock worth $1,171,000 after purchasing an additional 509 shares in the last quarter.
+Legal & General Group Plc lifted its stake in shares of CarGurus by 0.7% in the 4th quarter.
+Legal & General Group Plc now owns 82,224 shares of the company’s stock valued at $2,766,000 after purchasing an additional 548 shares during the last quarter.
+D. E. Shaw & Co.
+Inc. lifted its stake in shares of CarGurus by 15.6% in the 4th quarter.
+D. E. Shaw & Co.
+Inc. now owns 7,742 shares of the company’s stock valued at $260,000 after purchasing an additional 1,042 shares during the last quarter.
+Credit Suisse AG lifted its stake in shares of CarGurus by 3.5% in the 4th quarter.
+Credit Suisse AG now owns 67,153 shares of the company’s stock valued at $2,259,000 after purchasing an additional 2,285 shares during the last quarter.
+Finally, California State Teachers Retirement System lifted its stake in shares of CarGurus by 3.7% in the 4th quarter.
+California State Teachers Retirement System now owns 120,089 shares of the company’s stock valued at $4,040,000 after purchasing an additional 4,297 shares during the last quarter.
+94.43% of the stock is currently owned by institutional investors.

 About CarGurus (Get Rating)